codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 server.2=zookeeper2:2888:3888
 server.3=zookeeper3:2888:3888
 ```
-As we can see the tickTime, initLimit and syncLimit play important role for synchronization and initialization that's
+As we can see the tickTime, initLimit and syncLimit play important role for synchronization and initialization of zookeeper,
-why a performant network and machine is required for this.
+that's why we need a performant network and machine for this.

 ## 1.2 Zookeeper Single instance setup
-For now we just start setting up our single instance of zookeeper to do this.
-For now I have just Linux machine which
+For now we just start setting up our single instance of zookeeper.
+I have just Linux machine which has Ubuntu 18.04.
-has Ubuntu 18.04.
 To start with setting up zookeeper we are going to perform below steps:
 * Install Open JDK 8 or Open JDK 11 or on your machine
 * Disable RAM Swap (As RAM swap is bad for Kafka and Zookeeper, due to RAM swap latency will be increased and it is not
 good for our cluster)